ElinaBoman/pp1-dogbakery/README.md

     *   The dotted background can be found with this link: <https://images.app.goo.gl/eT2BWZFSF6MCSRWF6>.

 * Extra credits
-  * Code institute tutorials.
+  * Code Institute tutorials
-  * Mentor Brian O'Hare.
+  * Mentor Brian O'Hare
-  * Slack channels along with my peers and their discussions and analysis.
+  * Slack channels along with my peers and their discussions and analysis
-  * My friend Annika Davies.
+  * My friend Annika Davies
   * W3 Schools
+  * Google search